danrevah/shortify-punit/README.md

 * `returns($response)` - Returns a $response
 * `callback(function() { /*...*/ })` - Calling a callback

-## Spies
+## Partial Mock

-Spies are a partial mock, sometimes you need some of the methods to behave normally except for the one method that you need to test.
-That so called partial mocking can be done using the spy method
+sometimes you need some of the methods to behave normally except for the one method that you need to test.
+That so called partial mocking can be done using the partialMock method

 ```php
 class Foo {